Breath Test for SIBO and Gut Dysfunction

 COLLECTING YOUR SAMPLES

 The test involves collecting a series of samples of your breath, taken at regular intervals, over a number of hours after you have consumed a low fibre diet for at least the previous 24 hours.
 You will simply blow into a small hand-held device to capture your breath.
 You will then have a small dose of a particular sugar (such as lactulose or fructose, or lactose) mixed with water.
 Then the breath collection is repeated at regular intervals for three hours (how many and how often depends on what is being tested).
 These tests can be carried out at home, and the samples sent to the clinic for analysis.
 The samples are stable at room temperature and must be analysed within 8 days of collection to ensure validity.

 The information is then gathered and analysed by our trained Nutritionists and a suitable dietary strategy is recommended.
 We will discuss the results and outline the recommended diet at an appointment to be scheduled after your samples have been analysed.
 A one-hour appointment is required.
 Book here.

 OPTIONS FOR TESTING

 If you wish, you can conduct the test under supervised conditions, in clinic.
-Appointments are made on a Wednesday, from 8.30 am.
+This test is available on selected mornings each week, from 8.30 am.
 Please contact us to arrange this.
 We will send you the instructions to ensure you arrive for the test, fully prepared.

-You may prefer a comprehensive nutritional consultation first to determine whether or not a Functional Breath Test for gut dysfunction is the best option for you.
+You may prefer a comprehensive nutritional consultation first to determine whether or not a Functional Breath Test is the best option for you.